Anemone95/wala-taint/README.md

 # Quick Start

-Now it still need us write code to config and lunch a analysis (the following code is written in `top.anemone.wala.taintanalysis.TaintAnalysis#main` ):
+Now it still need us write code to config and lunch an analysis (the following code is written in `top.anemone.wala.taintanalysis.TaintAnalysis#main` ):

 ```java
 // add scan target